Grade 6 through grade 12

-The secondary teacher education minor is designed for undergraduates wish to become secondary teachers in business, history, chemistry, biology, English, and mathematics.
-Students earn a minor in secondary education as a complement to their major in business or the College of Arts of Sciences.
-Students who successfully complete the minor earn a State of Illinois teaching license with an endorsement in their chosen subject area (business, biology, chemistry, English, history, or math).
+The Secondary Teacher Education minor is designed for undergraduates who wish to become secondary teachers in history, chemistry, biology, English, and mathematics.
+Students earn a minor in Secondary Education as a complement to their major in the College of Arts of Sciences.
+Students who successfully complete the minor earn a State of Illinois teaching license with an endorsement in their chosen subject area (biology, chemistry, English, history, or math).
 Other endorsements may be earned, in consultation with a professional advisor in the College of Education.

-Students are formally admitted to the teacher preparation program when they earn a passing score on the Illinois Basic Skills Test or the Test of Academic Proficiency and have a minimum 2.7 GPA in all undergraduate courses, and have demonstrated professional dispositions.
+Students are formally admitted to the teacher preparation program when they earn a passing score on the Illinois Test of Academic Proficiency, have a minimum 2.7 GPA in all undergraduate courses, and have demonstrated professional dispositions.

 Because specific courses in the academic major are required for licensure, students must consult with an education advisor to ensure that their plans for academic study in their major are correct and in fulfillment of all licensure requirements.
 All declared or prospective minors should contact an education advisor in their first year of study at Roosevelt University.